 Children's HealthWatch publishes in-depth reports about the impact of conditions like food insecurity and housing insecurity, have on the health and well-being of young children under the age of four.
 In this section, you will find the most recent reports that Children's HealthWatch has published and those that feature data collected at the Philadelphia site.
 For the full list of Children's HealthWatch reports published at the national level or focusing on data at one of the other five sites, click here.

 A new report from Children's HealthWatch, Punishing Hard Work: The Unintended Consequences of Cutting SNAP Benefits, shows that increases in income that trigger loss of nutrition assistance benefits can leave young children in poor health and without enough food to eat.
 These data suggest that young children from families that have been cut off from SNAP or had their SNAP benefits reduced when their income exceeds eligibility limits are significantly more likely to be in poor health, be at risk for developmental delays and experience child food insecurity than those whose families currently receive benefits.
+Click here to view a webinar that details the report’s research findings.

 Every day pediatric health providers use immunizations to protect children from diseases that make them sick, damage their brains, and may even threaten their lives.
 The right immunizations in the right doses at the right time save untold health and education dollars, not to mention personal anguish and pain.
 Hunger and food insecurity in the U.S. also endanger the bodies and brains of millions of children.1 What is the right immunization to decrease a young child’s risk of ill health and slow learning?
 Adequate, healthy food.
 For 47 years American ingenuity has made that treatment efficiently available to millions of families through the Supplemental Nutrition Assistance Program (SNAP, formerly the Food Stamp Program), America’s strongest defense against hunger and food insecurity.
 About 50 percent of children in the United States are expected to live in households receiving SNAP at some point in their childhood.2 Protecting the availability and enhancing the dosage of this widely used pediatric “vaccine” should be a major public health priority.